AnanyaKumar/Generalized-QT3/README.md

 efficiently implement the game, and analyzed the game's complexity and it's result in random play and perfect play situations.
-We presented our findings at the Intel International Science and Engineering Fair 2012, and were lucky enough to win a 2nd award!
+We presented our findings at the Intel International Science and Engineering Fair 2012, and were lucky enough to win a 2nd grand award!

 Here are all the codes we wrote for our research.